achmadfaizalawi/flutter_grocery_ui/README.md

 # Flutter Grocery UI

 This is the **development/v1** branch, developments that have been carried out include:
 1. Create a home page.
-Contains a menu app bar, shopping cart, search button, and list of products available in the store.
+Contains a menu app bar, shopping cart, search button, and list of products available.
 2. Create a product detail page.
 Contains product images and descriptions, as well as purchase buttons.
 4. Create a feature for adding and subtracting items in the product list and product details sections.
 Used to increase and decrease the number of items to be purchased.